Ravenhall

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ravenhall has nine active public transport stops, offering a mix of train and bus services.
-These stops are served by eight different routes, collectively facilitating 2,589 weekly passenger trips.
-The accessibility of these services is limited, with residents typically residing 622 meters from the nearest stop.
+Ravenhall has nine active public transport stops offering a mix of train and bus services.
+These stops are served by eight different routes, facilitating 2,589 weekly passenger trips in total.
+Transport accessibility is considered limited, with residents living an average of 622 meters from the nearest stop.
+Primarily residential, Ravenhall sees most commuters traveling outward.
+Cars remain the dominant mode of transport, used by 67% of residents, while 33% walk.
+On average, there are 0.5 vehicles per dwelling, below the regional norm.

 Frequently Asked Questions - Transport